.

 1. Text Link

-Fortunately, that status is changing as modern and full-featured lab information systems (the best LIS) now support data mining, a process by which a lab can analyze its internal data to make more informed business decisions and improve lab operations (efficiency and productivity).
+Fortunately, that status is changing as modern and full-featured LIS systems now support data mining, a process by which a lab can analyze its internal data to make more informed business decisions and improve lab operations (efficiency and productivity).

-Data mining has gained importance as labs across all testing disciplines search for new ways to improve technical and financial operations without adding to already skyrocketing operating costs.
+Data mining supported by the best LIS software has gained importance as labs across all testing disciplines search for new ways to improve technical and financial operations without adding to already skyrocketing operating costs.

 Pathology Lab Software and Lab Informatics

-LigoLab Informatics Platform is an example of a modern pathology lab software (pathology management software) that supports real-time analytics.
-The all-in-one platform with LIS system and laboratory billing (laboratory revenue cycle management) functions includes a dashboard engine that enables platform administrators to configure various dashboard widgets (tables, pie, bar, line charts, etc.) based on out-of-the-box statistical reports, custom scripting, and custom SQL queries.
+LigoLab Informatics Platform is an example of a modern pathology lab reporting software that supports real-time analytics.
+The all-in-one platform with lab information system and laboratory billing (laboratory revenue cycle management, lab RCM) functions includes a dashboard engine that enables platform administrators to configure various dashboard widgets (tables, pie, bar, line charts, etc.) based on out-of-the-box statistical reports, custom scripting, and custom SQL queries.

-Here are some examples of dashboard widgets that have been configured within the LigoLab platform:
+Here are some examples of configurable dashboard widgets available within the LigoLab platform:

 Pathology Lab Software